BurntSushi/erd/README.md

 ```

 So for example, the following defines a relationship between `Person` and
-`Location` that reads "every person belongs to exactly one location":
+`Birth Place` that reads "every person has exactly one birth place":

 ```
-Person *--1 Location
+Person *--1 `Birth Place`
 ```

 And here's another example that can be read as, "every platinum album has one